gopherdata/gophernotes/README.md

 - goto is only partially implemented.
 - out-of-order code in the same cell is supported, but not heavily tested.
 It has some known limitations for composite literals.

+Also, creation of new named types is emulated, and their methods are visible only to interpreted code.

 ## Troubleshooting

 ### gophernotes not found